-The council's ECO Flexibility Scheme will be delivered through Warm Up Wight, a scheme which has been in operation on the Island since May 2016.
-Warm Up Wight is delivered by J&J Crump & Son Limited which is accredited under the council's National Energy Efficiency Scheme (NEES) Code of Conduct.
+The council's ECO Flexibility Scheme will be delivered through Warm Up Wight and Distinction Energy, both of which have achieved the Isle of Wight Council's approval under its ECO Code of Conduct.
+Warm up Wight has been in operation on the Island since May 2016 and is delivered by J&J Crump & Son Limited.
+The Distinction Energy scheme launched in summer 2020.

-All applicants for ECO funding will receive a home visit from a Warm Up Wight surveyor during which eligibility for ECO funding will be assessed.
+All applicants for ECO funding will receive a home visit from a Warm Up Wight or Distinction Energy surveyor during which income and property eligibility for ECO funding will be assessed.
 If the householder qualifies under the ECO Flexibility criteria specified in this Statement, the council will sign a Declaration to that affect.
 The Declaration will be signed by Alan Barnes, Commissioner for Housing Renewal, alan.barnes@iow.gov.uk